erebys-2/MDB_brush_configurer/README.txt

 Current Limitations:
--Cannot import brushes and files outside of those in src; you need to manually place files in before runtime -Currently depends on an existing .xml or .ini file to get brush parameters -Cannot rename brushes or change order within a group -Cannot change order of brush groups
+-Cannot import brushes and files outside of those in src; you need to manually place files in before runtime -Cannot rename brushes or change order within a group -Cannot change order of brush groups
 -**FireAlpaca brushes not guaranteed to work properly due to Medibang brushes not having a texture parameter